turbonomic-integrations/csv-to-application-topology/README.md

 Lastly, the script also requires a config file that is implemented as a Kubernetes configMap.
 This config includes a mapping of the columns provided in the input CSV to a common name that the script can use.
 The column mapping is optional; if no mapping is provided the script will use the default field names defined below (app_name, entity_name, and entity_ip).
 An error will be raised if the input CSV has different column names from these defaults and no mapping is provided in the config.
 Additional configs are detailed below in the **ConfigMap Details** section.

 Examples of each of the necessary Kubernetes YAML files are included in the /src/kubernetes folder of this repo, so please take a look at those if anything is unclear.
+The example CSV and configMap included in the repo illustrates the name mapping required in the ENTITY_FIELD_MAP parameter.

 ### Script Setup
 1. Upload required containers